-It costs money to live and the Internal Revenue Service gets that.
-The tax code allows us to put some of our incomes aside tax-free to help meet our living expenses.
-The IRS offers taxpayers two options for reducing their taxable incomes: the standard deduction or itemizing deductions.
+The tax code allows you to effectively put some of your income aside tax-free to help meet your living expenses.
+It offers two options for reducing your taxable income: the standard deduction and itemized deductions.

 How Much Is the Standard Deduction?

 The standard deduction you qualify for depends on your filing status, your age, and whether you're blind.
 The numbers are adjusted each year to keep pace with inflation, and the TCJA virtually doubles them for each filing status, at least through 2025, when the law will potentially expire.

 The IRS offers an interactive tool to figure out how much you're entitled to if you're not sure of your filing status.
 It takes about 15 minutes to complete.
 These are the standard deduction amounts for each filing status for 2021, the tax return you'll file in 2022: